Are favas shell beans may seem like a silly question but reckon on the L-dopa in the pod too.

 The pods of many legumes are simply inedible no matter how young and immature you harvest them.
-No one would try eating the lima that way.
+No one would try eating lima beans this way.

 But the pods of many beans and peas are full of important nutrients.
-There's one other big advantage; not having to shell them saves a lot of time.
+There's one other big advantage; not having to shell favas saves a lot of time.

 So why would you want to grow fava beans and what's the big deal about their shells and whether you should pod them or not?